Monterey Institute of International Studies at Soka University of America: End of Residential Graduate Programs

+Purchase by Soka University of America

+In August 2026, MIIS was acquired by Soka University of America (SUA).
+SUA President Ed Feasel wrote that the current class of MIIS students studying under Middlebury would be allowed to continue their studies, and would still graduate with Middlebury degrees, but SUA now owns the physical campus.
+SUA will completely take over academic programs in Fall 2027.

 Academics

 Inside of the interpretation and translation booths at the Irvine Auditorium.

 The Middlebury Institute trains translators, interpreters (including conference interpreters), localization experts, and language teachers.
 It also offers degrees for language teachers who will teach English to speakers of other languages (TESOL) and teach a foreign language.
 Certificate programs are additionally offered in these areas as well as Language Program Administration.

 Short-term language programs

 The Middlebury Institute of International Studies also offers several non-degree programs, including intensive ESL programs year round; summer intensive language programs, custom language services, English for diplomats programs, short term translation and interpretation courses, and international policy certificate programs.
 The institute is the only school in the Western Hemisphere offering graduate degrees in conference interpretation and in translation and interpretation between English-Chinese, English-Japanese and English-Korean.

 Nonproliferation and Terrorism Studies (NPTS)

 The Nonproliferation and Terrorism Studies (NPTS) program at MIIS is a Master's Degree program combining the two fields of terrorism studies and nonproliferation.
 This MA program, established in 2010, is the first and only program in the world to combine the two fields. having direct access to the combined staffs of the James Martin Center for Nonproliferation Studies (CNS) and the Center on Terrorism, Extremism, and Counterterrorism (CTEC) to be their professors and instructors.
 Students are also allowed to attend all conferences hosted by CNS, and have direct access to professionals in the field such as Alex Wellerstein and others.
 Terrorism experts are also brought in from local institutions, such as the Naval Postgraduate School and Stanford University.
 While the common vernacular states that the term nonproliferation implies specifically to nuclear non-proliferation, here the term is used to define the nonproliferation of any Weapon of mass destruction.
 Graduates of the NPTS program have been employed after graduation by various world governments, the United States military and intelligence community, the United Nations, the International Atomic Energy Agency, the Department of Energy, and elsewhere in related fields.